Hidden bacteria around your home could be making your family sick

 You’ve spent several hours cleaning your house and you finally sit down to relax.
 Everything looks spotless on the outside.
 But wait, are you sure that you’ve swept every corner of your house?!
 Is it possible that there are still germs and bacteria lurking around that will cause your family members to fall sick?

 Check out our video about how bacteria can lurk in plain sight without you knowing and grow into a danger to your family.

 They are lurking in plain sight on the largest surface area of your house

-Kids love to play on the floor because they can spread all their toys out in front of them and move around easily, but do you know that bacteria thrives in the smallest bits of dirt and stains on the floor?
+Kids love to play on the floor because they can spread all their toys out in front of them and move around easily, but do you know that bacteria thrive in the smallest bits of dirt and stains on the floor?

 Whether you have tiled or carpeted floors in your home, they are both potential grounds for bacteria to grow.
 Due to their texture, carpets harbour all sorts of bacteria; from escaped food crumbs to dirt that’s been tracked in from outside.

 Don’t think that you are safe just because you don’t have carpets at home!
-In fact, a study from Aston University found that bacteria transfers much more quickly from tiled flooring as opposed to carpeted surfaces1.
+In fact, a study from Aston University found that bacteria transfer much more quickly from tiled flooring as opposed to carpeted surfaces1.